 Yes.
-After initial Cybersecurity Plans are submitted and approved by CISA, tribes can revise their Cybersecurity Plan as needed.
+After initial Cybersecurity Plans are submitted and approved by CISA, Tribal Nations can revise their Cybersecurity Plan as needed.
 CISA considers the Cybersecurity Plans as living strategic documents.
-Tribes may also continue to work with CISA regional staff on Cybersecurity Plans and utilize grant funding once approved for efforts to revise their plan.
+Tribal Nations may also continue to work with CISA regional staff on Cybersecurity Plans and use grant funding once approved for efforts to revise their plan.